P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: The ECM misinterprets the MAP sensor signal or has an internal fault.

-Symptoms of P0108 are often related to engine performance and fuel mixture issues.
-Here are common signs and their associated causes:
+Symptoms of P0108 are often related to engine performance and fuel mixture issues in vehicles like the Jeep Cherokee.
+Here are common signs and their associated causes for quick identification:

 • Check Engine Light On